ZijianSuUCSD/fa22-cse110-lab4/expose/javascript/part2.md

 And they are all integers, return [50, 100, 150]

 **5. What will happen at line 12 and why?
 If the code causes an error, explain why.**
+If this function is called, an error will occur.
+Because i is defined using Let, not a global variable.
+In line 12, i cannot be called because i is inside the for loop.
-Nothing has happened yet.
+But, nothing has happened yet.
 Because this code snippet does not call this function.

 **6. What will happen at line 13 and why?
 If the code causes an error, explain why.**
 Code causes an error,